Fasting and Prayer Guide

 Worship

-Based on the passage and today’s sermon, write down at least three things you find beautiful about Jesus.
+Based on the readings and today’s sermon, write down at least three things you find beautiful about Jesus.
 What draws your heart to Jesus as he is described in this passage?
 Talk to him about that now.

 Confession